Summary

 Do antibiotics during labor impact my baby’s gut microbiome?

-Although antibiotics reduce the risk of GBS infection in a baby, they can also affect a baby’s microbiome both short and long term.
+Although group B strep antibiotics during labor reduce the risk of GBS infection in a baby, they can also affect a baby’s microbiome both short and long term.

 Babies born to moms who received antibiotics during labor may have: